scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-fp.md

   def updateCrustType(p: Pizza, ct: CrustType): Pizza
 ```

-As shown, each method takes a `Pizza` as an input parameter --- along with other parameters --- and then returns a `Pizza` instance as a result
+As shown, each method takes a `Pizza` as an input parameter---along with other parameters---and then returns a `Pizza` instance as a result

 When you write a pure interface like this, you can think of it as a contract that states, “all non-abstract classes that extend this trait *must* provide an implementation of these services.”